Donich Law - Jordan Donich - Courtroom Sketch

 What Steps can an Employer take if they Suspect an Employee is Misappropriating Funds?

 If an employer suspects an employee of misappropriating funds, they should take reasonably prompt and appropriate steps to address the issue.
-Initially, the employer will conduct a careful and thorough internal investigation to gather evidence and assess the extent of the misappropriation.
-Engaging external auditors or forensic accountants can help ensure an unbiased review.
+Initially, the employer will conduct a careful and thorough internal investigation to gather evidence and evaluate how serious the particular case of the misappropriation is.
+The more funds that are embezzled, the more severe the case of misappropriation is.
+Having an unbiased, objective investigation is important to prevent any legal repercussions against the company for defamation.
+Therefore, it might be helpful for the company to engage external auditors or forensic accountants to help ensure that their investigation is as accurate as possible.

 Law Newbie is a free AI research assistant that can help you safely answer questions about criminal law.